Twenty-First Century Fox Stock Analysis, Valuation (NASDAQ:FOXA)

 - Twenty-First Century Fox had a healthy average operating margin of 19.14 over the last 4 quarters.

 - Net margins came in at average 13.8% for Twenty-First Century Fox over the last twelve months.

 - The company has an operating cash flow which is 1.979 times the net income.
 We see this as a positive signal.

 - Twenty-First Century Fox has an attractive ROIC (Return on Invested Capital) of 10.1

 - Twenty-First Century Fox has a good Return On Equity (ROE) of 22.2.

 - Twenty-First Century Fox has a healthy FCF (Free Cash Flow) margin of 21.5.

 Should you sell FOXA stock?

-- Twenty-First Century Fox has a debt/equity ratio of 1.01, which is worse than the average in the Consumer Discretionary sector.
+- Twenty-First Century Fox is debt laden and has a high debt/equity ratio of 0.99.

 Twenty-First Century Fox Related Company Stock Videos